elastic/kibana/x-pack/plugins/infra/README.md

 As with all of Kibana, we welcome contributions from everyone.
 The usual life-cycle of a PR looks like the following:

-1. **Create draft PR**: To make ongoing work visible, we recomment creating [draft PRs] as soon as possible.
+1. **Create draft PR**: To make ongoing work visible, we recommend creating [draft PRs] as soon as possible.
 PRs are usually target at `master` and backported later.
 The checklist in the PR description template can be used to guide the progress of the PR.